How Does an IDA Work?

 - Promote economic independence

-- Teach slow and realistic savings
+- Teach steady and realistic savings

 - Build financial knowledge and skills